-I find my 13 year old daughter pouring herself a glass quite often.
+I find my 13 year old daughter pouring herself a glass quite often just to drink as well as making smoothies with it.
 My 5 year old will drink almost any form of milk you give her, but I haven’t been able to convert my husband yet.
 His still loves his Strauss Organic milk in the glass bottles.
 He is a little slower with change.
 I, on the other hand, can be found enjoying a nice bowl of cereal from time to time.

-I always keep a glass jar of almonds soaking in the fridge.
-I use a Vitamix because I was lucky enough to be in Costco with my husband once when they were doing a demo and he bought it for me.
+I always keep several glass jars of nuts soaking in the fridge.
+I use a Vitamix to blend it.
 Once you own a nut bag, the only real expenses are the almonds and about ten minutes of your time.
 I think it is definitely worth it!